Off with Their Heads (band): History

-In 2023 the band will be touring with Canadian band Single Mothers (band).
+In 2023 the band toured with Canadian band Single Mothers.

 Line-up

 While the line-up has never been stable, in addition to Ryan Young, the band also included Justin Francis for most of its history.
 Though Francis eventually stopped touring with OWTH, he continued to write and record songs as the band's drummer and had played on every Off With Their Heads album through 2013's “Home.”
 Similarly, Zack Gontard (who joined in 2006) no longer toured with the band, he remained their guitarist (and backing vocalist) for the purpose of recording through 2013.
-2019's “Be Good” is the first album not to feature contributions from the pair.
-OWTH's current guitarist (since 2013) is John Polydoros.
-Their current drummer (since 2018) is Kyle Manning.
-Nate Gangelhoff had been the band's studio bassist from the recording of "Hospitals" through to the recording of "In Desolation" but was replaced by touring bassist, Robbie Swartwood, when the band recorded 2013's "Home."
+2019's “Be Good” is the first album to not feature the pair.

 Anxious and Angry

 In March 2014 Ryan Young launched a podcast and online retail store titled Anxious and Angry.
 The podcast previously consisted of interviews with musicians, writers, comedians, and others as well as answering fan submitted questions usually relating to mental health.
 Though the overall theme of the podcast is mental health though the interviews did often provide stories and other information about the guest.
 As of 2019 the podcast went away from the guest format and went forward with OWTH drummer Kyle Manning serving as a permanent co-host.
 The Anxious and Angry online retail store carries music, apparel, art, and other items from Off With Their Heads, as well as several other artists.
 It also serves as the exclusive distributor of the Anxious and Angry "flexi singles".
 The site takes its name from a lyric from the Off With Their Heads song "Nightlife".